• Skip to primary navigation

 collage of two pictures of adding sugar and spices to peaches and making peach compote in a pot.

-• I cook the compote for only 5 to 8 minutes because I like the fruit to keep its shape.
+I cook the nectarine compote for only 5 to 8 minutes because I like the fruit to keep its shape.

-• If you prefer a less chunky compote, cook the peaches for about 10 minutes until they start to break down.
-Mash them lightly with the back of a spoon if you wish.
+If you prefer a less chunky compote, cook the fruit for about 10 minutes until it starts to break down.
+Mash lightly with the back of a spoon if you wish.

 • a staple of german waffles sprinkled with powderes sugar on a small plate.